 Mary Opondo is a researcher at the Africa Centre for Evidence.
 A philanthropist at heart, her interests are in education, capacity building, mentorship and entrepreneurship.
 Mary has also worked in various developmental institutions assisting in mentorship, project coordination, budget preparations, research and elections monitoring.
 Her passion and dedication to community development has seen her receiving a number of awards including: 2011 Mandela Rhodes Scholarship, Golden Key Chapter Award for leadership, and inclusion in the Deans’ List of excellence.
 In her free time, she enjoys reading novels, cooking, travelling, and motivating others.
 Mary is currently pursuing her Masters in Development Studies at the University of Johannesburg.
 Her personal slogan is to always keep the fire within burning.

 Natalie has a Masters degree in Environmental Anthropology, with an undergraduate background in Journalism from the University of Johannesburg.
 She has worked in evidence synthesis on different development reviews since 2012.
-Her interests lie specifically in environmental issues and how these relate to various aspects of society.
-At ACE Natalie works across the various ongoing systematic reviews and evidence synthesis projects supporting her team of budding researchers.
+Her interests lie specifically in environmental issues and how these relate to various aspects of society and development.
+She also has a budding interest in knowledge translation in the context of development.
+At ACE, Natalie works across the various projects within the Centre, often being involved with the evidence syntheses that the ACE team undertakes.
+Currently, she is the coordinator for the Collaboration for Environmental Evidence Johannesburg centre, and she supports the Africa Evidence Network with its ongoing membership consultation and marketing.

 Precious Motha is currently a communication officer at the Africa Center for Evidence (ACE), and a coordinator for the Africa Evidence Network (AEN) at the University of Johannesburg.
 She has over 7 years’ experience in communications having worked in various organisations including the Human Sciences Research Council and the Constitutional Court of South Africa.
 She holds a BA in Psychology and a BA Hons in Industrial Sociology, both from the University of Johannesburg, as well as a Post Graduate Diploma in Management from Wits Business School.
 Additionally, she has a certificate in Digital Marketing from the University of Cape Town and Science Communications from the University of Stellenbosch.
 Her skills include digital communication, website content management, marketing, public relations, event management, research and social media.
 Precious believes communication is the backbone of our human life.
 It allows us to form connections, influence decisions, and motivate change.